 where the FOM quantities are available from the enrichment.
-Moreover, these allow for computing a condition for possibly enlargement of the TR radius if the reduced model is better than expected, cf.~\cite{paper1}.
-Let us also mention that a reduced Hessian can be used to utilize an a posteriori post-processing result for the optimal parameter, cf.~\cite{paper2}.
+Moreover, this allows to compute a condition for possible enlargement of the TR radius if the reduced model is better than expected, cf.~\cite{paper1}.
+We also mention that a reduced Hessian can be used for an a posteriori post-processing for the optimal parameter, cf.~\cite{paper2}.

-The convergence of the described TR-RB algorithm has been shown in \cite{paper1} and has been further generalized in \cite{paper2}.
-Moreover, the convergence is not affected by the choice of the reduction approach of the primal and dual equations, as long as a certified error control of the reduced functional is given.
-In the numerical experiments that were shown in \cite{paper1,paper2,paper3}, the TR-RB algorithm showed a remarkably robust behavior, including significant enhancements compared to the original version from~\cite{QGVW2017}.
-Nevertheless, some hints for room for improvements concerning the overall cost were noticeable.

-In what follows, we discuss problematic scenarios that may occur for the basic TR-RB algorithm as it is presented above.
-In many cases, the initial TR-radius $\delta^{(0)}$ chosen in the algorithm does not fit the underlying model and optimization problem.
-Thus, it is very likely to happen that, especially at the beginning of the TR-RB algorithm, the sufficient decrease condition \eqref{Suff_decrease_condition} is not fulfilled after the sub-problem terminated according to \eqref{Termination_crit_sub-problem}.
-This eventually causes the algorithm to reject the parameter and shrink the TR-radius.
-The situation may repeat multiple times before a suitable TR-radius is found to ensure convergence of the algorithm.

-If the TR-radius is shrunk, two scenarios in the algorithm can significantly harm the computational speed of the overall algorithm.
-First, if \eqref{Suff_decrease_condition} can not be verified by the cheap conditions, we require FOM evaluations at the current iterate.
-In the worst case, the iterate is rejected, and the TR-radius is shrunk, causing the FOM information to be ignored.

-A second scenario is that the TR-radius of an accepted sub-problem occurs to be very small, no matter which of the above-described criteria causes repeated rejections of the iterate.
-As a matter of fact, the certified step by the TR-RB algorithm and also later outer iterations potentially do small steps towards the optimum because the cut-off from \eqref{Cut_of_TR} is tracked early.
-To tackle this, we introduced the possibility of enlarging the TR-radius in \cite{paper1}.
-However, in an extreme scenario, the computational effort of the TR-RB algorithm may still significantly be harmed.
-Importantly, even if the TR-radius is not shrunk initially, the TR-radius can still prevent the algorithm from iterating as far as it potentially could (for instance, if the error estimator suffers severe overestimation).
-Furthermore, the choice of a "perfect" TR-radius and shrinking- or enlarging factors are problem-dependent and, at least to our knowledge, always have to be found by trials.

-Another important slow-down factor of the TR-RB algorithm is the evaluation of the error estimator~$\Delta_{\Jhat_r}$ or the construction of the offline-online decomposed version of it since it involves the computation of Riesz-representatives w.r.t. the inner product of $V_h$.